-One of the best things about affiliate marketing is that it’s a very low barrier to entry.
+One of the best things about affiliate marketing is that it’s a shallow barrier to entry.
 You only need a website or blog and some time to write helpful content.
 You don’t need an office, a vehicle, or supplies.
 You can start with very little money and grow your business over time.

 The biggest investment you need to make is in yourself, learning how affiliate marketing works, and building an audience of people who are interested in what you have to say.

 I’m picky with who I work.
 I love that I can be picky about who I want to work with as an affiliate.
 Since I don’t serve customers directly, the brands I partner with are essential.

 I generally choose products that are well within my niche, offer recurring commissions, have well-established affiliate programs, are part of a strong affiliate network, have professional affiliate managers, and provide marketing assets.